Should You Wear Bright Colors When Hiking?

 How Do Animals See Color?

-Wildlife does not see color in the same way as you or I do. "" is a good introduction to how an animal's senses differ from our own.
-For example, for many species, their vision has only a limited color palette.
+Wildlife does not see color in the same way as you or I. For example, many species see only a limited color palette.
 Cats and dogs can see browns, yellows and blues, while birds can see ultra-violet light.
 Snakes see heat outlines of other creatures rather than a purely visual image.
-Animal Senses: How Animals See, Hear, Taste, Smell and Feel

 What appears to be a bright color to a human being, can be a muted one when seen by a wild animal.
 This means that the color of your outerwear has little impact on the wildlife you are filming or hunting.
 It is far more important you remain still and quiet, than it is for you to be camouflaged.
 In many situations wearing a bright jacket or sweater is safer, especially if you are on your own.
 If you have an accident and people are searching for you, it will be easier to find you if you are wearing a bold color than if you are wearing army-style fatigues.